U.N. nations condemn Syria; Russia, China seen isolated

 SPOTLIGHT ON RUSSIA AND CHINA

-Syrian Ambassador Bashar Ja'afari, after the vote, complained that the meeting was "another piece of theater" organized by the Qatari president of the General Assembly, Nassir Abdulaziz al-Nasser, to pursue his country's agenda.
+Syrian Ambassador Bashar Ja'afari, after the vote, complained that the meeting was "another piece of theatre" organized by the Qatari president of the General Assembly, Nassir Abdulaziz al-Nasser, to pursue his country's agenda.

 Saudi Arabia and Qatar support the rebels determined to oust Assad.
 Ja'fari repeated his country's accusations that both are supplying weapons to the opposition, adding that Friday's "resolution will have no impact whatsoever."